Hallux valgus (also commonly termed a “bunion”) is a deformity at the first metatarsophalangeal joint (MTPJ).

 Physiotherapy can provide stretching exercises and gait re-education as indicated.

-For those whose quality of life is significantly impacted by the condition can be considered for surgical intervention, for which there are a variety of procedures possible:
+Patients with a significantly impacted quality of life by the condition can be considered for surgical intervention, for which there are a variety of procedures possible:

 - Commonly used for mild deformities